 ISEP is an international exchange network, of which Willamette is a member, that places students at universities around the world.
 WU can send students to over 100 locations.
 In return we receive students from universities around the world.
 Through ISEP students can select from a variety of campuses and communities that meets their academic and personal goals.

-Locations for 2019-20: Argentina, Austria, Brazil, Bulgaria, Canada, Chile, Czech Republic, Estonia, Finland, France, French Antilles, Hong Kong, Hungary, Latvia, Lithuania, Malaysia, Malta, Mexico, Netherlands (except Leiden), Portugal, Puerto Rico (U.S. Territory), Réunion Island, South Korea, Spain, Sweden, Switzerland, Thailand, United Arab Emirates, and Uruguay.
+Locations for 2020-21: Argentina, Austria, Brazil, Bulgaria, Canada, Chile, Czech Republic, Estonia, Finland, France, Hong Kong, Hungary, Latvia, Lithuania, Malaysia, Malta, Mexico (limited locations), Netherlands (except Leiden), Portugal, Puerto Rico (U.S. Territory), Réunion Island, South Korea, Spain, Sweden, Switzerland, Thailand, United Arab Emirates, and Uruguay.
 NOTE: For countries with multiple sites, please check with OIE to determine if any specific site in which you have interest is open to WU students.

 - How do I apply for an ISEP program?

 - How do I learn more about ISEP?

 1. How does ISEP work?

 This is your chance to learn in a completely different education system.
 You become a full student at the host university and participate in that university’s established systems.
 Registration processes, coursework, number of courses, assessments, and grading scales are unique by country, university, and sometimes, by department.
 If you are seeking an independent experience, this is a challenge that you may relish.
 ISEP provides country-specific guides on academic norms.
 Local ISEP coordinators help students navigate the adjustment based on their culture-specific approach.
 Key to success: Be flexible about course options and proactive on accessing local on-site resources.